satyadeep11singh/mean-authentication/README.md

 # mean-authentication
-A simple authentication project using MEAN and JWT
+A simple authentication project using MEAN and JWT.